Santander Bank: History

 On 13 October 2008, Banco Santander purchased the remainder of Sovereign for $1.9 billion.
 Sovereign Bank was severely affected by losses related to auto loans and stock in Fannie Mae and Freddie Mac.
 Banco Santander had previously seen a loss of over $1 billion on its investment in Sovereign, when the latter's share price tumbled after being downgraded by Moody's in September 2008.
 On 30 January 2009, Banco Santander completed its acquisition of Sovereign Bank, for about $2.51 per share.

 In August 2011, the bank announced its plans to formally relocate its U.S. headquarters from Wyomissing, Pennsylvania, to Boston, where its top executives had already been located for several years.

 In late September 2011, the bank announced that it would officially change its name to "Santander" as part of its parent company's goal to create a global brand.
 The rebranding was completed on 17 October 2013.

 In March 2015, Scott Powell was appointed head of U.S. business at Santander, and CEO of Santander Holdings USA, replacing Roman Blanco.
 Powell left his role as CEO in December 2019.
 He was replaced by Timothy Wennes.

 In May 2024, Santander Bank notified its customers of unauthorized access to Snowflake, a third-party database system.
 Santander's statement stated that hackers successfully accessed data of 30 million customers of Santander Chile, Spain and Uruguay, as well as all current and some former Santander employees.

 In February 2025, Christiana Riley was announced to be succeeding Tim Wennes as CEO of Santander US.
 This action comes as part of a broader restructuration of the bank, which includes eliminating regional divisions and shifting to five global units.
 Riley, who had joined Santander in 2023, will now be leading the U.S. operations as the bank expands in areas like corporate banking and digital banking.
 The restructuring will also see changes in other markets, including a new CEO for Banco Santander Chile.

+In August 2026, Santander announced the acquisition of Webster Bank.